Bridges to Business

 Bridges to Business is an ongoing initiative to help employers to effectively recruit, hire, train, and retain job-seekers with disabilities.
 The program also assists agencies that provide job training and placement services to jobseekers with disabilities work more effectively with businesses.
 See what our partners are saying about Bridges to Business.

 Employers frequently report difficulty accessing candidates with disabilities, and service providers often lack an understanding of business’ labor force needs.
-As a result, over 20 million working-aged Americans with disabilities lack employment or are underemployed.
-Bridges to Business is an effort to leverage NOD’s connection to corporate America to help effectively employ those jobseekers with disabilities.
+As a result, 29 million working-aged Americans with disabilities lack employment or are underemployed.
+The Bridges to Business program leverages NOD’s connections to corporate America to help effectively employ those jobseekers with disabilities.

 Bridges to Business takes a business-driven approach to employment for people with disabilities.
-With a focus on the needs, goals, and vision of employers, NOD will work with employers to:
+With a focus on the needs, goals, and vision of employers, NOD works with employers to:

 - Increase the number of employees with disabilities within employers’ facilities